 Once you have these outcomes in mind, it’s time to step into the meeting.

 Armed with your planned outcomes, now it’s time for the meeting.
 Keep in mind that most of your meeting participants probably haven’t heard of agile and naturally they would have many questions and comments.

-It’s no secret that what we see plays a big part on our decision-making process, whether we realise it or not.
-We choose shampoos by their colours, cereals by their box designs, we judge a book by it’s cover.
+It’s no secret that what we see plays a big part in our decision-making process, whether we realize it or not.
+We choose shampoos by their colors, cereals by their box designs, we judge a book by its cover.

 It only makes sense that we also project our ideas visually to our audience.
 Coupled with the right narratives, the visuals we bring into meetings can greatly increase the chances of getting our message across.

-If you plan to use presentation slides, stay away from dumping long-winded text on to the screen.
-This is normally where you lose people’s interests.
-Instead, use coloured markers, caricatures, charts, smileys, even animations or videos.
+If you plan to use presentation slides, stay away from dumping long-winded text onto the screen.
+This is normally where you lose people’s interest.
+Instead, use colored markers, caricatures, charts, smileys, and even animations or videos.
 You’d be surprised at how quickly people become more attentive once you do this.

 That’s a lame joke but you get my point.

-One of my go-to analogy would be of elephants.
+One of my go-to analogies would be elephants.
 Elephants are big and powerful, but they’re slow.
 The same thing applies to companies.
 The bigger they get, the slower they become in responding to threats/changes because of their size.
-Agile is built on the premise where we know the only constant in life is change.
+Agile development on the premise that we know the only constant in life changes.
 So we plan and deliver products in smaller chunks, iteratively.
 This way we can deliver products that are relevant to current situations, faster.